• ASSOCIATES FOR CHANGE

 Download

-STAKEHOLDER ANALYSIS AND CO- CREATION WORKSHOP REPORT-BURKINA FASO
+STAKEHOLDER WORKSHOP AND CO- CREATION WORKSHOP REPORT-BURKINA FASO

 The workshop, organized by the Center for Studies, Research and Training for Economic and Social Development (CERFODES) brought together 42 participants from government structures of the Burkina Faso education system at the central and decentralized levels, civil society organizations, and partner institutions promoting educational alternatives as part of the activities of the Accelerated ED+ project.